-- 1. SuspensionSuspension of enrollment based on non-fulfillment of academic performance standards or misconduct: - a.
-Students may be suspended for non-fulfillment of academic performance standards as established foraccording to the standards and policies of the college and degree or certificate program in which they are enrolled. - b.
+- Suspension Suspension of enrollment based on non-fulfillment of academic performance standards or misconduct: - a.
+Students may be suspended for non-fulfillment of academic performance standards as established for according to the standards and policies of the college and degree or certificate program in which they are enrolled. - b.
 Students may be suspended for misconduct as outlined in the TTUHSC El Paso Student Handbook: Code of Professional and Academic Conduct. - Performance standards: Students must meet specific departmental/program performance standards.
 Individual departments or programs within each school may apply higher academic and performance standards for probation and suspension higher than those established in each school.
-Each student is responsible for maintaining awareness of the performanceand academic standards for the program(s) in which they are enrolled. - Grading and academic and enrollment status: Grading standards, grading symbols, grade point scales, GPA determinations, and other considerations regarding the quality of work of students are the prerogative of the faculty of the programs, as are issues of promotion and advancement.
+Each student is responsible for maintaining awareness of the performance and academic standards for the program(s) in which they are enrolled. - Grading and academic and enrollment status: Grading standards, grading symbols, grade point scales, GPA determinations, and other considerations regarding the quality of work of students are the prerogative of the faculty of the programs, as are issues of promotion and advancement.
 Each student is responsible for ongoing awareness of their academic and enrollment status.
 See also HSCEP OP 59.05. - 4.
-Summary suspension of enrollment: - a.
-A student may be summarily suspended (i.e., suspended with immediate effect) due to any of the following: - i.
+Summary suspension of enrollment: - A student may be summarily suspended (i.e., suspended with immediate effect) due to any of the following: - i.
 Misconduct relateding to possible violations of local, state, or federal law may be subject to a summary suspension, whether or not the alleged violation occurs on University property or in connection with any University-sponsored activity; violations of criminal or civil law without regard to the pendency of civil or criminal litigation in court or criminal arrest of prosecution - ii.
 Misconduct involving physical harm or threat of harm to any person, including any conduct that endangers the health or safety of any person; - iii.
-Behavior that disrupts the normal operation of TTUHSC EI Paso, including the ordinary activities of its students, employees, volunteers, or visitors; - iv.
+Behavior that disrupts the normal operation of TTUHSC El Paso, including the ordinary activities of its students, employees, volunteers, or visitors. - iv.
 Conduct that otherwise interferes with, or creates a hostile or intimidating environment for, or the expected activities and progression of any TTUHSC El Paso student, employee, volunteer, or visitor; or, - v.
 Egregious violations of the TTUHSC El Paso Student Code of Professional and Academic Conduct, as defined in the Institutional Student Handbook. - b.
-Summary suspensions of enrollment shall be issued only by the dean of the school in which the student is enrolled (or their designee), or by the assistant vice president for student services senior academic officer for student affairs for the school in which the student is enrolled, or by the assistant vice president for student services and student engagement.
+Summary suspensions of enrollment shall be issued only by the dean of the school in which the student is enrolled (or their designee), or by the assistant vice president for student services enior academic officer for student affairs for the school in which the student is enrolled, or by the assistant vice president for student services and student engagement.
 The senior academic officer for the student's educational program may act on behalf of the relevant senior academic officer for student affairs in their absence.
-The assistant vice president for student services and student services and student services and student on behalf of the relevant senior academic officer for student affairs in their absence.
 The assistant vice president for student services and student engagement shall issue summary suspensions of enrollment only under conditions and terms specified in the Institutional Student Handbook: Code of Professional and Academic Conduct[GF5].
 All summary suspensions are to be immediately reported to the dean in which the student is enrolled, the assistant vice president for student services, the registrar, and the vice president for academic affairs.